josbeir/cakephp-latte-view/docs/getting-started.md

     {
         parent::initialize();

-        // See configuration options below.
+        // Check the configuration page for more details.
         $this->setConfig([]);
     }
 }